Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ## 2.8 Renown

 Each character starts their journey with Average renown, where the world knows they are an adventurer but have heard nothing about their feats or accomplishments.
-As they level up, they gain renown and begin to have word of their skill spread amongst the people.
+As they level up (see [3.7 Experience Levels](#3.7-Experience-Levels)), they gain renown and begin to have word of their skill spread amongst the people.
-Based on their renown, character's gain advantage when making Speech checks against common NPC's.
+Based on their renown, characters gain advantage when making Speech checks against common NPC's.

 | Renown        | Speech Advantage | Description                                           |
 | ------------- | ---------------- | ----------------------------------------------------- |